11 Best Free NetFlow Analyzers

 ManageEngine NetFlow Analyzer Screenshot

-Next up on our list, we have ManageEngine NetFlow Analyzer, a network analyzer that has become a staple in the toolkit of many administrators.
+ManageEngine NetFlow Analyzer is a network analyzer that has become a staple in the toolkit of many administrators.
 NetFlow analyzer can tell you almost everything about your network down to devices, conversations, and interfaces along with their volume, utilization, and speed.
 All this information is translated into visual formats like graphs so you can find out exactly what’s going on.

 Why do we recommend it?